 King Grimoald was said to have taken highly unorthodox measures to crush Lupus’ rebellion.
 A Lombard historian, Paul the Deacon (c.
 720-799), claimed that Grimoald “sent word to the Cagan, king of the Avars, to come into Forum Julii [Friuli] with his army against duke Lupus and defeat him in war” (Paul the Deacon, History of the Lombards, 5.19).
 If this tradition is true, then King Grimoald had found himself in an awkward alliance, for the Avars had allegedly killed both of his parents during one of their previous incursions into Italy.
-Whatever the case, due to invitation or whim, the Avars did reportedly invade the Friuli region and wage war against Lupus’ fledgling rebellion.
+Whatever the case, due to invitation or whim, the Avars did reportedly invade the Friuli region and waged war against Lupus’ fledgling rebellion.
 The lone duke held his ground for a few days, but he was ultimately killed in battle against the Avars.
 Lupus’ rebellion died before King Grimoald had finished mobilizing his own army.

 Although Lupus and his loyalists were crushed, King Grimoald now had to deal with the Avars (that he may or may not have invited).
 Grimoald, who could be cold and calculating when he needed to be, was said to have been in no hurry to confront the Avars.
 Instead, he allegedly let them pillage the Friuli region while he developed diplomatic channels with the Avar leader.
 Through messengers and ambassadors, King Grimoald let the Avars know that if they did not willingly withdraw from Friuli, then the Lombard military would force them out.
 As the story goes, the Avars heeded the warning, gathered their loot, and crossed out of Lombard territory without any further fighting.